 The genre remained popular, and Song-period writers compiled "songs encouraging farmers", with famous representatives like Ouyang Xiu 歐陽修 (1007-1072), Su Shi 蘇軾 (1037-1101), Su Zhe 蘇轍 (1039-1112), Yang Wanli 楊萬里 (1127-1206), Zhao Fan 趙蕃 (1143-1229) or Liu Kezhuang 劉克莊 (1187-1269).

 Among the most famous prose texts encouraging farmers are Zhu Xi's 朱熹 (1130-1200) Quannong wen texts from 1179 (as head of Nankang military prefecture 南康軍, today in Jiangxi province) and 1193 (as head of Longyan district 龍巖縣, today in Fujian), Huang Zhen's 黃震 (1213-1281) Quannong wen from 1272 (as prefect of Fuzhou 撫州, today in Jiangxi), Gao Side's 高斯得 (jinshi degree 1229) announcement (as prefect of Ningguo 寧國, today in Anhui) or Cheng Bi's 程泌 announcement (as prefect of Fuyang 富陽, today in Zhejiang).
-In all cases, the spring announcements were related to local conditions, geared to the practicability of measures, the reference to all important aspects of farming, and the details.
+In all cases, the spring announcements were related to local conditions, geared to the practicality of measures, and referenced all critical aspects of farming, along with the details.
 Quannong wen texts are therefore valuable supplements to general books on agriculture.
-The texts highlight also rewards for success and punishment for negligence.
+The texts also highlight rewards for success and punishment for negligence.

 One of Zhu Xi's texts stresses the planting of rice seedlings and the elimination of barnyard grass or millet (bai 稗) sprouts:

-The passage gives evidence that elephants still lived in the region of modern Fujian province during the 11th century.
+The passage provides evidence that elephants were still present in the region of modern Fujian province during the 11th century.

-The above-mentioned announcements persuading farmers have been preserved as part of each person’s individual writings, and not in official collections.
-In 1983, a farming announcement incised into a stone tablet, dated 1149, was found on the site of the ancient yamen of the district of Yangxian 洋縣, Shaanxi.
+The announcements mentioned above, which persuaded farmers, have been preserved as part of each person’s individual writings, and not in official collections.
+In 1983, a farming announcement incised into a stone tablet, dated 1149, was discovered on the site of the ancient yamen in the district of Yangxian 洋縣, Shaanxi.
 This demonstrates that regularly pronounced farming encouragements were not just filed away, but were sometimes remembered in a particular way.

 Yuan Huang 袁黄 (1533-1606) wrote a book called Quannongshu 勸農書, which is a comprehensive treatise on many aspects of farming, and has actually nothing to do with the ceremonial or administrative "encouragement of farmers".